 As of December 31, 2016, we adopted the provisions of Financial Accounting Standards Board, or FASB, Accounting Standards Codification Topic 205-40, Presentation of Financial Statements - Going Concern, or ASC 205-40, which requires management to assess our ability to continue as a going concern for one year after the date the financial statements are issued.
 Under ASC 205-40, management has the responsibility to evaluate whether conditions and/or events raise substantial doubt about our ability to meet our future financial obligations as they become due within one year after the date that the financial statements are issued.
 This standard requires that management's evaluation initially shall not take into consideration the potential mitigating effects of management's plans that have not been fully implemented as of the date the financial statements are issued.
 As further discussed in "Note 1-Organization and Basis of Presentation-Going Concern" to our Consolidated Financial Statements in this Annual Report on Form 10-K, substantial doubt is deemed to exist about the company's ability to continue as a going concern through March 16, 2018.
-Our financial statements do not include any adjustment relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern will require us to generate positive cash flow from operations, obtain additional financing, enter into strategic alliances and/or sell assets.
-The reaction of investors to the inclusion of a going concern statement in this Annual Report on Form 10-K, substantial Report on Form 10-K, our current lack of cash resources and our potential inability to continue as a going concern may materially adversely affect our share price and our ability to raise new capital, enter into strategic alliances and/or make our scheduled debt payments on a timely basis or at all.
-If we become unable to continue as a going concern, we may have to li
+Our financial statements do not include any adjustment relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should we be unable to continue as a going concern.
+Our ability to continue as a going concern will require us to generate positive cash flow from operations, obtain additional financing, enter into strategic alliances and/or sell assets.
+The reaction of investors to the inclusion of a going concern statement in this Annual Report on Form 10-K, our current lack of cash resources and our potential inability to continue as a going concern may materially adversely affect our share price and our ability to raise new capital, enter into strategic alliances and/or make our scheduled debt payments on a timely basis or at all.
+If we become unable to continue as a going concern, we may have to liquidate our assets and the values we receive for our assets in liquidation or dissolution could be significantly lower than the values reflected in our financial statements.